Skip to main content

 Guides & rental of rental equipment

-For beginners and anyone who has no knowledge of avalanches and snow, we recommend a guide.
-This will lead guests safely away from the marked paths through untouched winter landscapes.
+For those without avalanche and snow knowledge, we recommend a guide.
+They will safely lead guests off-trail through untouched winter landscapes.

 Schweizer Schneesportschule Davos